-The traditional method for automating tests won't scale with a large number of feature flags.
-If you try to unit test, integrate test, and end-to-end test every combination of every feature and its variations, you'll get an explosion of tests.
+The traditional method for automating tests will not scale with a large number of feature flags.
+If you try to unit test, integrate test, and end-to-end test every combination of every feature and its variations, you will get an explosion of tests.

-At a high level, here's some guidance for automating tests selectively:
+At a high level, here is some guidance for automating tests selectively:

 - Unit tests should be agnostic of feature flags.
 If a unit test has to be aware of flags, then mock and stub flags.

 - Integration tests should also have as little awareness of feature flags as possible.
 Focus on individual code paths to ensure proper business logic and integration.
 Force the particular experimental variations and feature flag states you want to test by using mocks and stubs For example, you can mock an isFeatureEnabled SDK call to always return true in an integration test.

 - Manual verification is expensive, so reserve a human QA tester for business-critical variations and flags.